juhakivekas/asetniop-for-linux/README.md

 What I do is i asetniop in a separate terminal so that I can kill it with my mouse by closing the window.
 Killing the program and returns the keyboard back to the system.
-Another way to do this would be to have two separete keyboards, the other one for testing, the other one for actual usage.
+Another way to do this would be to have two separate keyboards, the other one for testing, the other one for actual usage.
 The main point here is that you should have a way to kill the intercepting process when your keyboard vanishes.